FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ### An Overview of the Family and Consent APIs

-We'll deal with 3 main APIs in this tutorial:
+You will use 3 main FusionAuth APIs in this tutorial:

 - The [Family API](https://fusionauth.io/docs/v1/tech/apis/families) lets you create and manage families, and assign users to them.
 - The [Consent API](https://fusionauth.io/docs/v1/tech/apis/consents) lets you manage types of consents available in your application.